ThingLogix/csv-to-mqtt/README.md

 # ThingLogix
-### AWS Lambda function to convert an address to lat lon and vice-versa
+### AWS Lambda function to send each row of CSV data as MQTT messages

 ## Installation guide
 Clone this repository, then zip all of the contents.
 Upload the zip file to AWS Lambda as a Lambda function with runtime Python 3.6.
 The handler should be csv_to_mqtt.lambda_handler.